erenakgunduz/some-tools/README.md

 — one of many in my `~/.zshrc`.

+## py3docsdl

+A new little command-line script that automates downloading/updating docs, written entirely in Python, that I've also moved to my path (`~/bin`) -- where it joins `gitprepare` as another highly useful tool for my purposes.

 ## temp-convert.js

 A simple, unidirectional temperature conversion tool (from °F to °C and K).
 Using it is very straightforward (as you might have guessed):